 The Ultimate List of Famous Pirates, Raiders, and Buccaneers:

-The Power and Influence of History's Most Infamous Maritime Marauders
+Strategy, Power and Influence of History's Most Infamous Maritime Marauders

 Henry Every